DataDog/documentation/content/en/service_management/workflows/guide/private_action_credentials.md

 ## Overview

+Private actions allow your Datadog workflows and apps to interact with services hosted on your private network without exposing your services to the public internet.
+To use private actions, you must use Docker to install a private action runner on a host in your network and pair the runner with a Datadog Connection.
+For more information on setting up a runner and pairing it with a connection, see [Private Actions for Workflows][1] or [Private Actions for App Builder][2].

 Some private actions, such as Jenkins and PostgreSQL, require credentials to function.
+To configure credentials for a private action, you must:
-- Create a JSON file for the credential and use the JSON structure provided in [Credential files](#credential-files).
+1. Create a JSON file for the credential and use the JSON structure provided in [Credential files](#credential-files).
-- Store your credential files in the configuration directory you created during setup.
+2. Store your credential files in the configuration directory you created during setup.
-- When you specify the path to the credential in your runner connection, use the path to the credential file on the container.
+3. Specify the path to the credential in the runner's connection.
+Use the path to the credential on the container, for example: `/etc/dd-action-runner/creds/jenkins_creds.json`.

 ## Credential files